 Exploring Two-Rivers Field

-Do so, and when you arrive in the area from the world map, search the western end of the area to find a trap [Trickery 17] which can be disarmed so you can reach a pile of rocks hiding some loot [Perception 15], including a bunch of trinkets fit for selling, and a Scroll of Inflict Moderate Wounds.
+Do so, and when you arrive in the area from the world map, make your way west to the southwestern corner of the map to find a Boggard.
+Although sturdy and fairly strong, Boggards have low AC and are generally not much of a threat.
+Their worst attack is their Terrifying Croak, which will cause affected characters to become Shaken (-2 penalty to attack rolls, saving throws, skill checks and ability checks - but they can still fight, so it’s nowhere near as bad as being frightened or panicked) should they fail at a Will 13 check.
+Once the Boggard is dead, make your way north along the western edge of the map to find a trap [Trickery 17] which can be disarmed so you can reach a pile of rocks hiding some loot [Perception 15], including a bunch of trinkets fit for selling, and a Scroll of Inflict Moderate Wounds.

-Next make your way to the eastern end of the map, where you’ll find a Wolf mourning over the corpse of its companion.
+Next make your way to the eastern end of the map, where you’ll find another Boggard roaming about.
+Kill it and head north along the eastern edge of the map to find a Wolf mourning over the corpse of its companion.
 Reunite the two in death, then be wary of several traps [Trickery 17] that are placed to the north, between the Wolf and a campsite.

-Search the campfire and pass a [Perception 15] check to find a hidden sack behind the tent.
-Loot the sack for various food-stuffs, then plunder the more obvious box that yields an Ancient Rostland Coin and a Scroll of Hurricane Bow.
+Search the campsite and pass a [Perception 15] check to find a sack behind the tent.
+Loot the sack for various food-stuffs, then plunder the more obvious box that yields a Shortspear +1, an Ancient Rostland Coin and a Scroll of Hurricane Bow.

 With that, you’re done with the Two-Rivers Field.
 That wasn’t so bad, was it?
 Most optional map areas are pretty small, one-encounter affairs that allow you to score some loot.
 If you feel up to it, there are more encounters you can complete before returning to Oleg’s Trading Post to rest and recuperate, random encounters permitting, of course.